Alexdoesvoices/configs/README.md

 # **Instructions**

-1. Install the Chocolatey Package Manager from: https://community.chocolatey.org/
+1. Install the Scoop Package Manager from: https://scoop.sh/
-    * This will be required to run the **choco.ps1** installation script later.
+    * This will be required to run the **scoopfile.json** installation script later.

-    * In a **Administrator** terminal run:
+    * In a terminal run:

         ```ps
-        choco install git
+        scoop install git
         ```

 2. Configure Git: